Introduction

 Poor Form and Technique.

 Using incorrect posture will ruin your results while receiving better posture aids in building true results.
 Ensure proper use of form and techniques to give powerful movements and make results stretch.
-Please go through the motions first before moving onto advanced movements as build in mechanics might get derailed if not followed.

 Each client has their own goals but injuries will rise due to poor posture as the movement increases.
 Reason for this is due to improper form where using basic improperly done will risks hazard expansion for out of bounds injury.